 Special Foster Program

-Fosters for LALDR are always needed, however, as practice is to bring dogs only if they have an approved adoption home it is difficult to use foster homes consistently, yet we always need more!
+Fosters (temporary homes) for LALDR dogs are always needed.
 Foster dogs could be with a home for as short a time as a few days to a few months.
 Sometimes, once we have a foster home arranged the dog will then be approved for adoption.
 Foster homes need to be able to recognize the fact that a fostered dog becoming adopted is a celebration that the dog now has a forever home rather than an upset because they now don’t need to foster.
 Please only apply to foster a dog if you are willing to be flexible and understand this uncertainty and ever changing situation.

 Foster homes need to be able to work with dogs that might require special attention.
 They are often called upon to assist us with readying the dog for adoption.
 Dogs could have separation anxiety, unknown behavioral issues, need house training, leash training etc. If you are away from the home for long periods of time it is unlikely that this will be a good home for a foster.